BEETHOVEN PIANO SONATAS

 Ensemble 360

-Music in the Round invites your class to take part in a brilliant music project, culminating in a live concert at The Guildhall, Portsmouth.
+Music in the Round invites your class to take part in a brilliant music project, culminating in a live concert with Barking and Dagenham Music Hub.

 Paul Rissmann (composer) has created a brand-new piece of music based around the modern-classic children’s books by Benji Davies, which includes songs for your class to learn and join in with in the concert.